CQCL/hugr/DEVELOPMENT.md

 breaking changes even when they are not marked as such in the commit message, and bump the version accordingly.

-To modify the version getting released, just update the `Cargo.toml` and changelog in the release PR with the desired value.
+To modify the version being released, update the `Cargo.toml`, CHANGELOG.md, PR name, and PR description in the release PR with the desired version.
+You may also have to update the dates.
 Rust pre-release versions should be formatted as `0.1.0-alpha.1` (or `-beta`, or `-rc`).

 ### Python package release